zynbahmed/u2_lessons_embedding_related_data_with_starter_code/README.md

 ## 2. Review the Starter Code

-As you can see, a navigation bar and a bit of styling has been added since the previous lesson.
+As you can see, bit of styling has been added since the previous lesson.

 There's no more "Home" page - the root route is redirecting to `/movies` (movies index functionality).